Deadly-Pigg/Advent-of-Code/README.md

 ## My review of this years Advent of Code
-Can't criticise just yet, but I must admit, day 1 was a pain to handle (specifically part 2)
+Can't criticise just yet, but I must admit, day 1 was a pain to handle (specifically part 2) Day 2 was far easier.
+Because I can't read, the description caught me a little off guard, but both parts were reasonable this time

 ## Miscellanous
 Example of others who do Advent of Code: